Principal Investigator (MPIs Joshua Ehrlich, Anthony Ngugi, NIH/NIA: R21AG077042)

 (MPIs Vicki Freedman, Judith Kasper; NIH/NIA: U01AG032947)

 NHATS is a nationally-representative panel study of U.S. Medicare beneficiaries age 65 and older.
 It has been ongoing since 2011 and is focused on late-life disability trends and trajectories.
-As an NHATS Co-Investigator, our team is implementing a battery of objective in-home vision measures (distance and near acuity, contrast sensitivity) administered on a tablet.
-Using data from NHATS we conduct investigations on the impact of vision on health, disability, and wellbeing in older adults.
+As an NHATS Co-Investigator, our team has implemented a battery of objective in-home vision measures (distance and near acuity, contrast sensitivity) administered on a tablet, which became part of the annual NHATS protocol in 2021.

 (PI: Jinkook Lee; NIH/NIA: 2R01AG051125)